 The discovery and development of therapeutics for patients with neurological diseases is an emerging field, and the scientific discoveries that form the basis for our efforts to discover and develop product candidates are relatively new.
 The scientific evidence to support the feasibility of developing product candidates based on these discoveries is both preliminary and limited.
 Although we believe, based on our preclinical work, that our programs have the potential to be disease-modifying therapies, clinical results may not confirm this hypothesis or may only confirm it for certain alterations or certain indications.
 The patient populations for our product candidates are limited to those with specific neurological diseases.
 We cannot be certain that the patient populations for each specific disease will be large enough to allow us to successfully obtain approval and commercialize our product candidates and achieve profitability.
-Further, both our Phase 1/2 clinical trial of NGN-401 and Phase 1/2 clinical trial of NGN-101 will involve a small patient population.
-Because of the small sample sizes, the results of these trials may not be indicative of results of future clinical trials.
+Further, our Phase 1/2 clinical trial of NGN-401 will involve a small patient population.
+Because of the small sample sizes, the results of this trials may not be indicative of results of future clinical trials.

-If we do not achieve our projected development goals in the time frames we announce and expect, the commercialization of NGN-401 or NGN-101 or any other product candidates may be delayed and, as a result, our stock price may decline.
+If we do not achieve our projected development goals in the timeframes we announce and expect, the commercialization of NGN-401 or any other product candidates may be delayed and, as a result, our stock price may decline.

 From time to time, we estimate the timing of the anticipated accomplishment of various scientific, clinical, regulatory and other product development goals, which we sometimes refer to as milestones.
 These milestones may include the commencement or completion of scientific studies and clinical trials and the submission of regulatory filings.
 From time to time, we may publicly announce the expected timing of some of these milestones.
 All of these milestones are and will be based on numerous assumptions.
 The actual timing of these milestones can vary dramatically compared to our estimates, in some cases for reasons beyond our control.
-If we do not meet these milestones as publicly announced, or at all, the commercialization of NGN-401 or NGN-101 or any other product candidates may be delayed or never achieved and, as a result, our stock price may decline.
+If we do not meet these milestones as publicly announced, or at all, the commercialization of NGN-401 or any other product candidates may be delayed or never achieved and, as a result, our stock price may decline.